Add Load

 The ACSM Position Stand (Garber et al., 2011, PMID 21694556) recommends that resistance training programs for all healthy adults include progressive increases in either load, volume, or frequency over time β the specific mechanism matters less than the consistent application of the overload principle.

 What happens physiologically when you apply progressive overload?
-Mechanical tension on a muscle fiber β the pull generated when a fiber contracts against resistance β activates mechanosensitive proteins in the cell membrane.
-This triggers the mTORC1 signaling pathway, which upregulates muscle protein synthesis (MPS).
+Mechanical tension on a muscle fiber β the pull generated when a fiber contracts against resistance β activates sensor proteins in the muscle cell membrane.
+This triggers the mTORC1 signaling pathway, which increases muscle protein synthesis (MPS).
 When MPS chronically exceeds muscle protein breakdown (MPB), net protein accrual results in hypertrophy.
 For neurological adaptations (strength without size), the mechanism involves improved motor unit recruitment, firing rate, and synchronization β all driven by repeatedly asking the nervous system to produce force it has never produced before.

 The practical implication: if your 10-rep squat at 60 kg feels the same this month as it did last month, you have not applied progressive overload.
 The stimulus is identical.
 The adaptation signal is absent.